-The 'domain-dns-name' parameter in this context is the DNS domain name, such as 'example.com'.
-The 'REALM' is the Kerberos realm name in uppercase, such as 'EXAMPLE.COM'.
+The domain-dns-name parameter in this context is the DNS domain name, such as example.com.
+The REALM is the Kerberos realm name in uppercase, such as EXAMPLE.COM.

-Join the domain

-SSSD must be configured to use Active Directory as its identity provider and Kerberos for authentication.
+Join the domain SSSD must be configured to use Active Directory as its identity provider and Kerberos for authentication.
 However, SSSD does not provide AD client functions for joining the domain and managing the system keytab file.
-You can use 'adcli', 'realmd', or 'Samba' instead.
+You can use [adcli](#), [realm](#), or [Samba](#) instead.

-This section only provides information for 'adcli' and 'Samba'.
+This section only provides information for [adcli](#) and [Samba](#).

-Use 'adcli' to join the domain:
+Use adcli to join the domain:

-Install 'adcli':
+Install adcli: